Gabo-Tor/gym-sailing/README.md

 ## Benchmarks

-Benchmarks using stable-baselines3 with default hyperparameters
+Benchmarks using stable-baselines3 with default hyperparameters:

 ![benchmark](img/benchmarks.png)

 ## Contributing

-Contributions are welcome, please fork the repository and submit a pull request with your changes.
+Contributions are welcome.
+Please fork the repository and submit a pull request with your changes.
 For any questions or suggestions, feel free to open an issue.

 ## Future Work

-This is a list of features that I would like to add in the future:
+Here are some features I'd like to add in the future:

 - Add currents of different intensities and directions.
 - Add wind shifts.
 - Add wind gusts and lulls.
-- Make the polar diagram more accurate, using the ones from this paper: *R. Binns, F. W. Bethwaite, and N. R. Saunders, “Development of A More Realistic Sailing Simulator,” High Performance Yacht Design Conference.
+- Make the polar diagram more accurate, using the data from this paper: *R. Binns, F. W. Bethwaite, and N. R. Saunders, “Development of A More Realistic Sailing Simulator,” High Performance Yacht Design Conference.
 RINA, pp. 243–250, Dec.
 04, 2002. doi: 10.3940/rina.ya.2002.29.*

 ## License